4.99 from 76 votes

 Ingredients

-What do you need to make incredible chocolate chip cookies?
+What do you need to make the best chocolate chip cookies?
 Surprisingly, just basics (it’s more about how we use them)!

 • Melted butter.
+This is your secret weapon when it comes to making chewy chocolate chip cookies.
 Melting the butter infuses flavor into the cookies in a much different way than creaming it with the sugar does (and gives you cookies that are chewier and stay chewier).
 So melt your butter, but make sure to let it cool before adding the sugars; if your butter is scorching hot, it will melt the sugars and you’ll end up with a greasy, runny mess rather than cookie dough.

 • Egg + egg yolk.
-Adding just the yolk and omitting the white enriches the dough and encourages that tender, chewy texture we all love.
+Adding just the yolk and omitting the white enriches the dough and encourages that tender, chewy texture we’re aiming for.

 • Brown sugar.
 While you could use all light brown, I prefer using a mixture of light and dark brown sugar here (when I happen to have both in my pantry).
 This blend adds a more complex flavor.
-All dark brown will be richer, though it will still “work” technically, but it isn’t my favorite.
+All dark brown will yield even richer cookies, if you really have a sweet tooth.

 • Cornstarch.
 Cornstarch helps the cookies hold their shape and creates a super soft, melt-in-your-mouth texture.
 If you don’t have it or can’t use cornstarch, subbing it for a Tablespoon of flour will “work”, it’s just not the best option.

 • Vanilla.
-A hefty pour (half a tablespoon!) adds such a nice flavor here, just like in my buttermilk pancakes.
+A hefty pour (half a tablespoon!) adds such a nice flavor here, just like in my vanilla cupcake recipe.
 Bonus points if you use homemade vanilla extract!
+Hint: sometimes if I want to be extra indulgent I bump this up to 2 teaspoons.

 This is just an overview of the ingredients I used and why.
 For the full recipe please scroll down to the bottom of the post!